KaushalVasava/FlutterBasicApp/README.md

-# basic_app
+# Basic Note App

-A new Flutter project.
+It is a simple flutter app using navigation, Flutter widgets.

 ## Getting Started